open-physiology/owlkb/README.md

 For more in-depth documentation: http://open-physiology.net/owlkb/doc.html

-Owlkb is a server that loads a knowledgebase, in the form of an OWL ontology, and handles queries, in Manchester syntax, via an API.
+Owlkb 2.0 is a server that loads a knowledgebase, in the form of an OWL ontology, and handles queries, in Manchester syntax, via an API.
 In case a class does not already exist that is equivalent to the query results, Owlkb will add a so-called "composite" term to the ontology.
 Owlkb is part of the RICORDO project.
-Owlkb was first written by Sarala Wimalaratne.
-This version of Owlkb is a version rewritten by Sam Alexander.
+Owlkb 1.0 was written by Sarala Wimalaratne.
+Owlkb 2.0 was rewritten by Sam Alexander.

-LICENSE

-This is an unofficial initial release of Owlkb.
-Please await further versions for a license.

 INSTALLATION